barotto/IBMulator/README.md

 For more information regarding the configuration options, see the comments inside ibmulator.ini.

-Being a faithful emulator of the PS/1 model 2011, to configure the system (ie. the PS/1, not the emulator) after a configuration change (for instance, if you add or remove a floppy drive), you need a DOS program called CONFIGUR.EXE, otherwise you'll get various POST errors.
+Being a faithful emulator of the PS/1, to configure the system (ie. the PS/1, not the emulator) after a configuration change (for instance, if you add or remove a floppy drive), you need a DOS program called CONFIGUR.EXE, otherwise you'll get various POST errors.
 Likewise, if you want to customize the way the system works, you need to use the program CUSTOMIZ.EXE.
 Both files are copyright IBM and you have to search the Internet in order to obtain them.

 ### ROM set